United States Army beef scandal

-The United States Army beef scandal was an American political scandal caused by the widespread distribution of extremely low-quality, heavily adulterated beef products to U.S Army soldiers fighting in the Spanish–American War.
-General Nelson Miles called the adulterated meat "embalmed beef," and the scandal also became alternatively known as the Embalmed Beef scandal.
+The United States Army beef scandal was an American political scandal caused by the widespread distribution of extremely low-quality, heavily adulterated beef products to U.S Army soldiers fighting in the Spanish–American War of 1898.
+General Nelson Miles called the adulterated meat "embalmed beef," and the scandal became alternatively known as the Embalmed Beef scandal.

-Background to the scandal
+Background

 The United States Army was poorly prepared for the war.
-The contract was arranged hurriedly and at the lowest-possible cost by Secretary of War Russell A. Alger from the Chicago "big three" meatpacking corporations, Morris & Co, Swift & Co, and Armour & Co.
+The contract was arranged hurriedly and at the lowest-possible cost by Secretary of War Russell A. Alger from the Chicago "big three" meatpacking corporations Morris & Co, Swift & Co, and Armour & Co.
 In the atmosphere of pre-regulation-era Chicago, the companies took advantage of Alger's inattention and favorable attitude to the industry (as well as the Army's immediate need for large amounts of cheap beef to provision the expeditionary forces) by further cutting corners and reducing quality on the (already heavily adulterated) product they shipped for the US contract.

-The scandal
+Scandal

-As a result, most of the meat arriving in Cuba was found to be so poorly preserved, chemically adulterated, or spoiled that it was toxic and dangerous to consume.
+As a result of the cost cutting measures, most of the meat arriving in Cuba was found to be so poorly preserved, chemically adulterated, or spoiled so that it was toxic and dangerous to consume.
 In addition, bones and other inedible animal parts were found, causing public outrage.
 The meat caused an unrecorded number of illnesses and death from dysentery and food poisoning, having an especially deadly effect on the thousands already weakened by the epidemics of malaria and yellow fever which were ravaging the unprotected American troops and would eventually kill twice as many men as combat with the Spanish.
 Since yellow fever frequently causes symptoms similar to bacterial food poisoning (fever, vomiting, severe or bloody diarrhea), little connection was made at the time between illness and consumption of the Chicago beef.
-The scandal was first broken by Major W. H. Daly, chief surgeon on the staff of General Miles, in September 1898.
+The scandal was first broken by Major W. H. Daly, chief surgeon on the staff of General Nelson Miles, in September 1898.